 Add some water from the tank to the water in the bag but wait another 10 minutes.

 Let your fish swim into their new tank and throw away the water from the bag.

 You will need to clean your goldfish tank regularly to stop waste products from building up in the tank and making your fish ill.

 Clean away any uneaten food after feeding time, by removing it with a net, if keeping live plants you may get some debris floating on the surface remove this also.

-Remove around 20% of the water from the tank by using a fish tank syphon and bucket throw it away or use to water your garden flowers.
+Remove around 20% of the water from the tank by using a fish tank siphon and bucket throw it away or use it to water your garden flowers.

 Clean away any green algae growing in the tank there are tools such as scrapers for the glass to make this process easy.

 Treat the replacement water with de-chlorination drops and leave to sit for 15 minutes so that it reaches the same temperature as the tank.

 Don’t change all the water in the tank at once, This can put a lot of stress on your fish.

 Only do this if there is contamination in the water that you know will harm your fish.